GLOBAL MARKETS-Dollar gains on ECB stimulus talk, stocks decline

 Lower-rated euro zone bonds rallied after ECB President Mario Draghi gave his clearest signal yet that policymakers might act in June to stem slowing inflation and bolster a fragile economic recovery in the single currency bloc.

 Italian, Spanish and Irish borrowing costs fell to record lows after the ECB raised the prospect that it could embark on an asset purchase program if inflation remained persistently low.

 Spain and Italy, which two years ago were at the forefront of the euro zone debt crisis, badly need the recovery to gain traction to curb high debt levels.

-Yields on Italian and Spanish 10-year bonds hit record lows of 2.90 percent and 2.87 percent respectively, before paring those gains as investors squared off positions into the weekend, traders said.
+Yields on Italian and Spanish 10-year bonds hit record lows of 2.90 percent and 2.87 percent respectively, before paring price gains as investors squared off positions into the weekend, traders said.

-Irish 10-year bonds dropped to lows of 2.65 percent , below the equivalent borrowing costs of the UK, which contributed significantly to its bailout four years ago.
+Irish 10-year bond yields dropped to lows of 2.65 percent , below the equivalent borrowing costs of the UK, which contributed significantly to its bailout four years ago.

-John Doyle, currency strategist at Tempus Inc in Washington, said the euro's decline from Thursday has eased a bit and that Draghi has tried in the past to talk down the currency's strength.
+John Doyle, currency strategist at Tempus Inc in Washington, noted the euro's decline from Thursday eased a bit and that Draghi has tried in the past to talk down the currency's strength.

 "Until the ECB actually acts, I don't see a sustained rally in the dollar.
 The market has been calling Draghi's bluff," Doyle said.